chinamike65/hugo-tuolesi/content/docs/samantabhadravows.md

 The supreme and most aspirational king Benefit boundless sentient beings Complete the power of universal sages and vows to liberate all beings from the three evil paths

+---

+**The Ten Great Aspirations of Samantabhadra Bodhisattva**

+Avatamsaka Sutra 36, Taishō 279

+Body, speech and mind, purified, in oneness,

+I bow deeply to touch limitless Buddhas

+of the past, present, and future

+throughout all worlds in the Ten Directions.

+---

+The power of Samantabhadra’s vow

+enables me to be present everywhere.

+Where there is a Buddha, I am there.

+As Buddhas are countless, so too am I.

+---

+In a particle of dust are countless Buddhas,

+all of them present with their own assembly.

+The strength of my faith penetrates deeply

+into every atom of all Dharma realms.

+---

+I aspire to use the Great Ocean of Sound,

+giving rise to words of wonderful effect

+that praise the Buddha’s oceans of virtues,

+in the past, present, and future.

+---

+I bring these offerings:

+garlands of the most beautiful flowers,

+incense, music, perfumes, and parasols,

+all to adorn the Tathagatas and their lands.

+---

+Bringing food, robes, and fragrant flowers,

+torches, sandalwood, sitting mats,

+the finest adornments here in abundance –

+an offering to the Tathagatas.

+---

+Inspired by Samantabhadra’s vow,

+I bring my heart, wide with deep understanding,

+with loving faith in the Buddhas of the Three Times,

+as an offering to the Tathagatas everywhere.

+---

+From beginningless time I have acted unskillfully

+with craving, hatred, and ignorance

+in actions of body, speech, and mind.

+Determined now to begin anew, I repent.

+---

+I rejoice in every virtuous action

+by anyone, in any direction,

+by learners and by those who need learn no more,

+of Buddhas and Bodhisattvas.

+---

+All beings who are Lamps for the world

+and those who have just attained enlightenment,

+I beg that you will think lovingly of us,

+turning the Wheel of the Dharma to help the world.

+---

+With sincerity, I make a humble request

+of the Buddhas and those who are about to enter nirvana:

+remain forever in the world,

+for the benefit and the welfare of all.

+---

+I humbly make offerings inviting all Buddhas

+to stay with us and guide all beings to the other shore.

+All the merit of joyous praise and repenting

+I offer to the Path of Awakening.

+---

+This merit is transferred to the Three Jewels,

+to their nature and form in the Dharma realms.

+The Two Truths are perfectly woven together

+into the Samadhi Seal.

+---

+The ocean of merit is measureless.

+I vow to transfer it and not hold anything for myself.

+If any human, out of discrimination and prejudice,

+tries to do harm to the path of liberation

+may their obstacles be fully removed.

+---

+In each moment, wisdom envelops the Dharma realms,

+welcoming all to the place of non-regression.

+Space and living beings are without limit,

+the same with afflictions and results of past actions.

+These four are fully and truly immeasurable.

+So, too, is my offering of merit.

+---

+Translated by Thich Nhat Hanh from Avatamsaka Sutra 36, Taishō Revised Tripiṭaka 279, Flower Garland Discourse.